Unicodeescape codec can't decode bytes in position 2-3

 In the above example, the Unicode escape sequences "\u4f60" and "\u597d" are used to represent the Chinese characters for "you" and "good".

-Unicode escape sequences can be utilized in both single-quoted ('...') and double-quoted ("...") strings in Python.
-However, it's important to note that in Python 3, strings are Unicode by default, so you can directly include Unicode characters in a string without using escape sequences, as long as you use the appropriate character encoding.
+Unicode escape sequences can be used in both single-quoted ('...') and double-quoted ("...") strings in Python.
+However, it's important to note that in Python 3, strings are Unicode by default, so you can also include Unicode characters directly in a string without using escape sequences, as long as you use the appropriate character encoding.

 - TypeError: 'NoneType' object is not subscriptable